Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Introduction

-In addition to accommodating manifold-valued functional data and high-dimensional data, our proposed method has several other desirable properties in comparison to existing CCA models, which we highlight below: \begin{enumerate} \item It can estimate multiple canonical directions simultaneously, without requiring iterative deflation strategies and leveraging shared sparsity structure across canonical vectors. \item It is computationally efficient, with its complexity essentially reducing to solving a regularized multivariate linear regression problem. \item It does not require a consistent estimator for the precision matrix of the high-dimensional data. \item The canonical vectors satisfy the correct orthogonality conditions, ensuring that the proposed approach is invariant to data rescaling, while simultaneously maintaining an interpretable sparsity structure on the high-dimensional canonical vectors. \item When the number of observations is larger than the dimension of the high-dimensional data and the hyper-parameter controlling sparsity is set to $0$, our approach reduces to classical multivariate CCA. \end{enumerate}
+In addition to accommodating manifold-valued functional data and high-dimensional data, our proposed method has several other desirable properties in comparison to existing CCA models, which we highlight below: \begin{enumerate} \item It can estimate multiple canonical directions simultaneously, without requiring iterative deflation strategies and leveraging shared sparsity structure across canonical vectors. \item It is computationally efficient, with its complexity essentially reducing to solving a regularized multivariate linear regression problem. \item It does not require a consistent estimator for the precision matrix of the high-dimensional data. \item The canonical vectors satisfy the correct orthogonality conditions, ensuring that the proposed approach is invariant to data rescaling, while simultaneously enforcing an interpretable sparsity structure on the high-dimensional canonical vectors. \item When the number of observations is larger than the dimension of the high-dimensional data and no sparsity is imposed, our approach reduces to classical multivariate CCA. \end{enumerate}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:model}, we introduce the proposed asymmetric CCA model.
 In Section \ref{sec:estimation}, we introduce the associated estimator and in Section \ref{sec:theory}, we explore its theoretical properties.
-In Section \ref{sec:application}, we apply our method to data from the Human Connectome Project to study dynamic functional connectivity, and in Section \ref{sec:simulations}, we study its empirical performance by means of simulation studies.
-Proofs and more technical details are left to the appendices.
+In Section \ref{sec:application}, we apply our method to data from the Human Connectome Project to study dynamic functional connectivity.
+Simulation studies, proofs, and more technical details are left to the supplementary materials.